About this Journal

 e) Manuscript must be anonymous please do not mention any personal information and affiliation in body, header & footer.

 E. Tables and Figures

-b) Tables must be submitted in Microsoft Word table format, and should be created using Times New Roman text, 10 point size.
-APA-style provided elsewhere must be preferred.
+a) Tables must be submitted in Microsoft Word table format, and should be created using Times New Roman text, 12 font size as per APA-style.

-c) Figures must be clearly produced in black and white.
-All text included in figures should be Times New Roman (10 point minimum).
+b) Figures must be clearly produced.
+All text included in figures should be Times New Roman (12 font size).

 d) Each table and figure should fit on a single page.
 Tables and figures may be oriented horizontally (landscape) or vertically (portrait) within the allotted space.

 e) Each table and figure should be submitted on a separate sheet and identified with a table or figure number and a descriptive title.